-- (iii) OTC financial derivative instruments giving counterparty risk exposure to that body; - (7) notwithstanding the individual limits laid down in (1) and (2), the Fund must may invest no more than 10% of its NAV in bonds issued by a single Credit Institution that has its registered office in an EU Member State and is subject by law to special public supervision designed to protect bond-holders.
-In particular, sums deriving from the issue of those bonds must be invested in accordance with the law in assets which, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds and which, in the event of failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest; - (8) where the Fund invests more than 5% of its NAV in bonds referred to in (7) issued by a single issuer, the total value of those investments must not exceed 40% of the Fund's NAV; - (8) notwithstanding the individual limits laid down in (1) and (2), the Fund may invest no more than 20% of its NAV in bonds issued by a single Credit Institution where the requirements set out in point (f) of article 10(1) (exposures in the form of extremely high quality covered bonds) or point (c) of article 11(1) (exposure in the form of high quality covered bonds) of Delegated Regulation (EU) 2015/618 are met, including any possible investment in assets referred to in (7); - (9) where the Fund invests more than 5% of its NAV in the bonds referred to in (8) issued by a single issuer, the total value of those investments must not exceed 60% of the Fund's NAV, including any possible investment in assets referred to in (7), respecting the limits set out therein; - (10) companies which are included in the same group for the purposes of consolidated accounts under Directive 2013/34/EU9 or in accordance with recognised international accounting rules, must be regarded as a single body for the purpose of calculating the limits referred to in (1) to (6).
+- (6) notwithstanding the individual limits laid down in paragraphs (1), (2) and (4), the Fund must not combine, where to do so would result in an investment of more than 15% of its NAV in a single body, any of the following: - (i) investments in Money Market Instruments, securitisations and ABCPs issued by that body; - (ii) deposits made with that body; - (iii) OTC financial derivative instruments giving counterparty risk exposure to that body; - (7) notwithstanding the individual limits laid down in (1) and (2), the Fund may invest no more than 10% of its NAV in bonds issued by a single Credit Institution that has its registered office in an EU Member State and is subject by law to special public supervision designed to protect bond-holders.
+In particular, sums deriving from the issue of those bonds must be invested in accordance with the law in assets which, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds and which, in the event of failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest; - (8) where the Fund invests more than 5% of its NAV in bonds referred to in (7) issued by a single issuer, the total value of those investments must not exceed 40% of the Fund's NAV; - (8) notwithstanding the individual limits laid down in (1) and (2), the Fund may invest no more than 20% of its NAV in bonds issued by a single Credit Institution where the requirements set out in point (f) of article 10(1) (exposures in the form of extremely high quality covered bonds) or point (c) of article 11(1) (exposure in the form of high quality covered bonds) of Delegated Regulation (EU) 2015/6113 are met, including any possible investment in assets referred to in (7); - (9) where the Fund invests more than 5% of its NAV in the bonds referred to in (8) issued by a single issuer, the total value of those investments must not exceed 60% of the Fund's NAV, including any possible investment in assets referred to in (7), respecting the limits set out therein; - (10) companies which are included in the same group for the purposes of consolidated accounts under Directive 2013/34/EU14 or in accordance with recognised international accounting rules, must be regarded as a single body for the purpose of calculating the limits referred to in (1) to (6).